hastearcade/snowglobe/README.md

 Snowglobe is an orchestrator designed to solve state syncronization between a game server and a set of game clients.
 In a perfect network, maintaining the state of your game world between a set of parties would simply be a matter of applying updates to the game world to all parties simultaneously, but we do not live in a perfect world.

 The networking and physics libraries required to build a game or simulation are outside the scope of Snowglobe.
-Snowglobe will orchestrate the game sync algorithm by utilizing networking libraries like [Geckos.io](https://github.com/geckosio/geckos.io) and physics libraries like [Rapier](https://rapier.rs/).
+Snowglobe will orchestrate the game sync algorithm, but to build a full game the developer will need to utilize networking libraries like [Geckos.io](https://github.com/geckosio/geckos.io) and physics libraries like [Rapier](https://rapier.rs/).

 The problem becomes non-trivial when layering in latency, bad actors, and disconnects.
 Glenn Fiedler describes the problems and solutions [here](https://gafferongames.com/post/introduction_to_networked_physics/).

 Snowglobe assists in solving the difficulty of networking physics for Typescript based games or simulations by implementing Client-side prediction, Server reconciliation, and Display State interpolation.
-The Ernest Wong and the Crystal Orb team did an excellent job describe the solution as:
+Ernest Wong and the Crystal Orb team did an excellent job describing the solution as:

 - Client-side prediction.
 Clients immediately apply their local input to their simulation before waiting for the server, so that the player's inputs feel responsive.
 - Server reconciliation.
-Server runs a delayed, authoritative version of the simulation, and periodically sends authoritative snapshots to each client.
+The Server runs a delayed, authoritative version of the simulation, and periodically sends authoritative snapshots to each client.
 Since the server's snapshots represent an earlier simulation frame, each client fast-forwards the snapshot they receive until it matches the same timestamp as what's being shown on screen.
-Once the timestamps match, clients smoothly blend their states to the snapshot states.
+Once the timestamps match, clients smoothly blend their states into the snapshot states.
 - Display state interpolation.
 The simulation can run at a different time-step from the render framerate, and the client will automatically interpolate between the two simulation frames to get the render display state.

 ## Quick Start